DevExpress/Logify.Alert.Clients/dotnet/Logify.Alert.NetCore.Web/readme.md

         app.UseExceptionHandler("/Home/Error");
     }

-    // You should put Logify Alert initialization after app.UseExceptionHandler call app.UseLogifyAlert(Configuration.GetSection("LogifyAlert"));
+    // You need to place Logify Alert initialization code after the app.UseExceptionHandler call (for MVC) or the app.UseDeveloperExceptionPage call (for WebApi) app.UseLogifyAlert(Configuration.GetSection("LogifyAlert"));
 }
 ```